The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

-We give below a simple proof of Theorem \ref{theo:ortho}.
-For each $n\in\N$, $L$ acts on the space ${\cal P}_n $ of polynomials of degree $\leq n$.
+\begin{proof} We give a simple proof of Theorem \ref{theo:ortho}.
+For each $n\in\N$, $L$ acts on the space $\mathcal{P}_n $ of polynomials of degree $\leq n$.
 This action of $L$ is triangular.
-If we decompose ${\cal P}_n $ into a direct sum of homogeneous polynomials
+If we decompose $\mathcal{P}_n $ into a direct sum of homogeneous polynomials